ruoyann/tp/docs/UserGuide.md

 * `Tags` — user-defined tags for the study spot
 * `Address` — address of study spot
 * `Operating Hours` — operating hours of study spot on weekdays and weekends respectively
-* `Favourite` — the presence of this icon shows that the study spot is added to favourites, and vice versa
+* `Favourite` — this icon indicates the study spot is a favourite
 * `Amenities` — the icons represent the amenities present in study spot.
 From left to right, the amenities are **aircon, charger, food, wifi**.
 * `Hours` — total number of hours studied at study spot